Different Ceramic & Porcelain Tile Sealers

 - Use only penetrating sealers on dense, unglazed tiles such as quarries or porcelains.

-The above information is a selected set of guidelines.
+The information above is a set of guidelines.
 For further details, it’s a good idea to ask a BuildDirect product expert or a professional installer about which type of sealer performs best for the tile you’ve chosen.
-While considering color change and stain resistance, it also important to consider whether a penetrating sealer or surface sealer will work best for your project.Do you need a sealer for your tile installation?
+While considering color change and stain resistance, it is also important to consider whether a penetrating sealer or surface sealer will work best for your project.